 - A report is to be prepared in a proper form and style.
 The form and style depend on the reason or purpose of the report.

 - It is prepared for a definite purpose and one general purpose is to pass information.
-Other purposes include compiling of record, providing guidance to action or judgment, and making of evidence, etc.
+Other purposes include compiling records, providing guidance to action or judgment, and making evidence, etc.

 - A report is specific.

 - A report is based upon facts and is also most often backed up with some statistics data, references, etc.

 - The fundamental function of a report is to communicate some facts to an individual, or group of individuals, or members of an organization or public at large.

 - A report is addressed to some specific reader or readers.

 - Reports are meant to satisfy some characteristics for their effectiveness.

 There are different types of report writing according to categories or characteristics.
 They include :